Q.4.Study the picture and answer the question that follows:

 And he became successful too.

 Q.27.
 "The Plantation has an interface of agriculture and industry.'
 Discuss the main features of Plantation as a type of commercial farming.
+Q.28.
+Differentiate between Human Development Report and World Development Report. or What is sustainable development?
+Suggest any two ways in which resources can be used judiciously.

 Q.29.
 Compare between Organised and Unorganised sectors under the following points.